APCSJava/SocketGames/README.md

 * <b>java org/asl/socketserver/GameServer</b>
 // launches the server on an arbitrary, open port (check System.out for details) with a capacity of 10 users.

-## Documentation
-Compiled Javadoc for the project is available here: https://apcsjava.github.io/SocketGames/